Azure/azure-openapi-validator/docs/path-contains-subscription-id.md

 ## Related ARM Guideline Code

-- RPC-V2-URI-1
+- RPC-Uri-V1-01

 ## Output Message

-The path for the subscriptions scoped CRUD methods do not contain the subscriptionId parameter.
+The path for the resource group scoped CRUD methods do not contain the subscriptionId parameter.

 ## Description